iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/03-autonomy/01-mode-0-single-inference.md

 Jobs vs chat is ingress only: same pin, same node, same call.
 Data that moves: the LLM reads `goal` plus `notes`.
 The completion is `result` and is appended to `notes`.
 Nothing POSTs a domain API.
 See [data](/concepts/executing-a-request/run-data).

 This Runtime: prefetch **does** POST each scoped corpus gateway and fails the run if nothing comes back — see [corpus](/concepts/authoring-a-product/corpus). `conversation=session` has no transcript store.
-Gaps: [status](/catalogue/coverage-status).
+Gaps: [autonomy modes](/concepts/executing-a-request/autonomy-modes).
 How this binary hydrates: [autonomy modes](/concepts/executing-a-request/autonomy-modes).

 ## Swimlane